TritonDataCenter/sdc-headnode/README.md

 ### Debugging build failures

 Build logs are located in `sdc-headnode/log/build.log.TIMESTAMP`, and the logs of the latest *successful* build are symlinked at `sdc-headnode/log/latest`.

-Setting `TRACE=true` in the environment will produce verbose output from bash.
+Setting `TRACE=true` in the environment will produce verbose output from `bash`.
+If you are using `bash` version 4.1 or later, you can combine `TRACE` with these environment variables for finer-grained control over trace output:

+- `TRACE_LOG`: send trace output to this file instead of `stderr`.
+- `TRACE_FD`: send trace output to this file descriptor instead of `stderr`.
+  Note that the passed file descriptor must be opened in the process that will fork to invoke the shell script.

+The build scripts also install an `ERR` trap handler that should emit a simple shell stack trace on failure.

 ### Debugging setup failures